 - 1 cup chopped pecans

-- In a small bowl, cream shortening and buttermilk until smooth.
+- Beat shortening and buttermilk until blended.
 Gradually add water, beating until light and fluffy.
 Beat in flour and salt.
-Wrap pastry in plastic wrap; refrigerate for 4 hours or overnight.
+Shape into a disk.
+Wrap in plastic; refrigerate 4 hours or overnight.

-- Bake at 425° for 10 minutes.
-Reduce heat to 350°; bake 35-40 minutes longer or until filling is almost set.
+- Bake on a lower oven rack 10 minutes.
+Reduce oven setting to 350°; bake until filling is almost set, 35-40 minutes.
 Cool completely on a wire rack.
-Cover and refrigerate overnight before slicing.
-Yield: 6-8 servings.
+Refrigerate, covered, overnight before serving.
+If desired, serve with whipped cream.

 What a great balance of sweet and tart with the cranberries.
 Definitely will be a keeper recipe.